 Fruit and vegetables

 Most gardens here on the Costa Blanca will have a fruit tree or two – usually lemon and orange.
-We also have apricot, pomegranate, nispero, olive, and grape vines which have all done well despite the crazy heat.
+We also have apricot, pomegranate, nispero, olive, and grape vines which have all done quite well despite the high temperatures.

-If you don’t have a lot of space you can buy small lemon and orange trees that can be grown in pots and still produce a lot of fruit.
+If you don’t have a lot of outside space you can buy small lemon and orange trees that can be grown in pots on a terrace or balcony and still produce decent amount of fruit.

-We have done really well with our bell pepper, padron pepper, and various chilli pepper plants, but the tomatoes didn’t like the heat!
+We have also done really well with our bell pepper, padron pepper, and various chilli pepper plants, but the tomatoes didn’t like the heat so these did better in the autumn and spring months.

 Lavender